Raychak: Demographics

 According to the 2011 Indian Census, Raychak had a total population of 1,243, of which 630 were males and 613 were females.
 There were 125 persons in the age range of 0 to 6 years.
 The total number of literate persons in Raychak was 823, which constituted 66.2% of the population with male literacy of 72.2% and female literacy of 60.0%.
 The effective literacy rate of 7+ population of Raychak was 73.6%, of which male literacy rate was 80.4% and female literacy rate was 66.7%.
 The Scheduled Castes and Scheduled Tribes population was 1,133 and 3 respectively.
 Raychak had 282 households in 2011.

 Economy

 Tourism

 The fort at Raychak gradually fell into ruins and was converted to a lively 5-star hotel, Raichak on Ganges, formerly Radisson Fort.

-The hotel has a scenic view of the river.
+There is a scenic view of the river.
 Those who are adventurous can also use the Raychak jetty or the nearby Nurpur jetty and take a ferry across the river to go to Kukrahati in East Midnapore district or Gadiara in Howrah district.